yrfin/LibClassicBot/README.md

 LibClassicBot uses the [MIT license](http://www.opensource.org/licenses/mit-license.php/).

-Additionally, LibClassicBot uses the StripColors method from fCraft. fCraft is also released under the MIT license, licensing information regarding fCraft is avaliable [here](http://www.fcraft.net/wiki/Licensing).
+Additionally, LibClassicBot uses the StripColors method from fCraft, as well as a cut down version of the [map](http://svn.fcraft.net:8080/svn/fcraft/branch-0.64x/fCraft/MapConversion/MapFCMv3.cs) file. fCraft is also released under the MIT license, licensing information regarding fCraft is avaliable [here](http://www.fcraft.net/wiki/Licensing).

 LibClassicBot also uses a LoginClient based on code from [here](http://manicdigger.git.sourceforge.net/git/gitweb.cgi?p=manicdigger/manicdigger;a=commitdiff_plain;h=f6ad911).
 ManicDigger is released under the Public Domain license, as started on [this](http://manicdigger.sourceforge.net/wiki/index.php/Credits) page.

-[Minecraft](http://minecraft.net) is not officially affiliated with LibClassicbot, nor any of the aforementioned projects.
+[Minecraft](http://minecraft.net) is not officially affiliated with LibClassicBot, nor any of the aforementioned projects.